 Serrapeptase is processed commercially in the laboratory through fermentation.
-It was originally found in the silkworm where it is naturally present in its intestine.
+It was initially found in the silkworm where it is naturally present in its intestine.
 This immunologically active enzyme is completely bound to the alpha 2 macroglobulin in biological fluids.
 Histologic studies reveal powerful anti-inflammatory effects of this naturally occurring enzyme.
 The silkworm has a special relationship with the Serratia E15 micro-organisms in its intestines.
-The enzymes secreted by the bacteria in silkworm intestines have the ability to dissolve avital tissue, but have no detrimental effect on the host’s living cells.
+The enzymes secreted by the bacteria in silkworm intestines can dissolve avital tissue but have no detrimental effect on the host’s living cells.
 Thus by dissolving the silkworm’s protective cocoon (avital tissue), the winged creature is able to emerge and fly away.

 What Does Serrapeptase Do?

 The mechanisms of action of Serrapeptase, at the sites of various inflammatory processes, consist fundamentally of a reduction of the exudative phenomena and an inhibition of the release of the inflammatory mediators.
 This peptidase induces fragmentation of fibrinous aggregates and reduces the viscosity of exudates, thus facilitating drainage of these products of the inflammatory response and thereby promoting the tissue repair process.
 Studies suggest that Serrapeptase has a modulatory effect on specific acute phase proteins that are involved in the inflammatory process.
 This is substantiated by a report of significant reductions in C3 and C4 complement, increases in opsonising protein and decreases in concentrations of haptoglobin, which is a scavenger protein that inhibits the lysosomal protease.